codejsha/algorithm-examples/README.md

 [Korean](README_ko-KR.md)

 This repository is an implementation of algorithms, data structures, and problem solving.
 These are written in C++, Python, and Java, and each language uses the following test framework: [Google Test](https://google.github.io/googletest/)(C++), [pytest](https://docs.pytest.org/)(Python), [JUnit](https://junit.org/)(Java).
 Run a test to perform the method/function for algorithm logic.
-GitHub Actions workflows that build and test code run daily at 00:00 UTC.
+GitHub Actions workflows that build and test code run manually.

 Additionally, each project is configured in the following environments: